awsdocs/amazon-ecs-developer-guide/doc_source/ECS_CLI_migrating_config_files.md

 # Migrating Configuration Files<a name="ECS_CLI_migrating_config_files"></a>

 The process of configuring the Amazon ECS CLI has changed significantly in the latest version \(v1\.0\.0\) to allow the addition of new features\.
 A migration command has been introduced that converts an older \(v0\.6\.6 and older\) configuration file to the current format\.
-The old configuration files are deprecated, we recommend converting your configuration to the newest format to take advantage of the new features\.
+The old configuration files are deprecated, so we recommend converting your configuration to the newest format to take advantage of the new features\.
 The configuration\-related changes and new features introduced in v1\.0\.0 in the new YAML formatted configuration files include:
 + Splitting up of credential and cluster\-related configuration information into two separate files\.
 Credential information is stored in `~/.ecs/credentials` and cluster configuration information is stored in `~/.ecs/config`\.
 + The configuration files are formatted in YAML\.
 + Support for storing multiple named configurations\.